erdem/django-map-widgets/docs/widgets/point_field_map_widgets.rst

 ..
 Tip::

-    The widget has a place autocomplete as a default.
-You can find the spesific address with this widget.
+    The widget has a Google Place Autocomplete as a default.
+You can find a spesific address with it.

 Usage
 ^^^^^